ZoneOut12/verified-c2rust/README.md

         `<base_url>` is the base URL of the LLM API (for non-OpenAI endpoints).

 To enable the ablation study (as discussed in RQ1) of the type-guided specification migration component, we offer the `--type-guidance` option, defaulting to true.
 Users can explicitly specify `--type-guidance false` as needed.
+For instance, use `python main.py --type-guidance false` to disable type guidance.

 ## ⚠️Note
-If you choose not to use our pre-translated results and instead specify your own LLM, the translation quality may vary.
+If you choose not to use our pre-translated results and instead specify your own LLM, the translation quality may vary, potentially leading to changes in migration results.
 In some cases, limitations of the LLM may lead to incomplete or incorrect translations, which could cause unexpected runtime failures.